wojtkowiak/private-decorator/README.md

 But seriously, it started with a proof of concept and ended with a full private/protected class enhancement solution via decorators.

 What is notable is that this package has _zero_ dependencies.
 Also making this was a lot of low level JS fun :wink:

+### Why not `@private`/`@protected`?

+Believe me or not - `private` and `protected` are keywords (reserved words) in JavaScript so I decided not to conflict with them even though those keywords mean nothing now.

 ### How to use it?